robotostudio/sanity-plugin-image-gen/README.md

 ## Usage

-The plugin seamlessly integrates into your existing Sanity Studio image fields:
+The plugin integrates directly into your existing Sanity Studio image fields:

 1. Access any image field in your studio
 2. Select the "AI Generate" option from the asset source menu